2020s in fashion: Vintage Americana and patriotic motifs

 French actor and singer Etienne Daho wearing Americana-inspired black leather blouson and red western shirt in 2023.

-From 2023 to 2024, the predominant colours in Britain, Australia, France and America were red, white and blue.
+From 2023 to 2024, the predominant colors in the UK, Australia, France, and the US were red, white, and blue.
 As in the mid-to-late 1970s, Western shirts with pearl snaps in denim, black gabardine or bright madras plaid made a comeback, and sometimes featured contrasting yokes and cuffs with intricate embroidery.
-Moccasins, stonewash denim waistcoats with decorative fringes, preppy loafers, navy blue suits and sportcoats, Wrangler jeans or Levi Strauss jeans, suede fringe jackets popularized by Pharrell Williams, Noel Fielding, Post Malone and Beyonce in anticipation of the release of her Cowboy Carter album, straight leg jeans instead of the skinny jeans fashionable from the late 2000s until the mid-2010s, stetsons, white baseball jerseys with bold red or blue pinstripes, striped blue neckties, baggy white pants, Union Jack motifs, Panhandle Slim, Rockmount and Scully sportcoats with contrasting Western-inspired yokes and embroidery, barrel jeans, duster coats as worn in the Yellowstone TV series, preppy style college sweaters, retro blue and white striped football shirts, chelsea boots with cowboy boot styling, two-button blazers with red and blue boating stripes, V-neck sweater vests, royal blue baseball jackets with white sleeves, Howler Brothers gilets, shirts and suits worn open to expose the chest, and boxy leather reefer jackets were popular on both sides of the Atlantic.
+Moccasins, stonewash denim waistcoats with decorative fringes, preppy loafers, navy blue suits and sportcoats, Wrangler jeans or Levi Strauss jeans, suede fringe jackets popularized by Pharrell Williams, Noel Fielding, Post Malone and Beyoncé in anticipation of the release of her Cowboy Carter album, straight leg jeans instead of the skinny jeans fashionable from the late 2000s until the mid-2010s, stetsons, white baseball jerseys with bold red or blue pinstripes, striped blue neckties, baggy white pants, Union Jack motifs, Panhandle Slim, Rockmount and Scully sport coats with contrasting Western-inspired yokes and embroidery, barrel jeans, duster coats as worn in the Yellowstone TV series, preppy style college sweaters, retro blue and white striped football shirts, chelsea boots with cowboy boot styling, two-button blazers with red and blue boating stripes, V-neck sweater vests, royal blue baseball jackets with white sleeves, Howler Brothers gilets, shirts and suits worn open to expose the chest, and boxy leather reefer jackets were popular on both sides of the Atlantic.

 Eclectic grandpa

 The "grandpacore" fashion trend of 2024, also known as "eclectic grandpa", is characterized by vintage-inspired casual fashion from the late 1940s to early 1960s.
 It draws inspiration from the fashion sensibilities of grandfathers from the silent generation and incorporates colorful knitwear like knit polo shirts or camp collar shirts, braces, loafer shoes, dress socks, wide pleated pants, and various tweed accessories, especially flat caps.
-Celebrities such as Harry Styles, Jacob Elordi, Timothee Chalamet, and Tyler, the Creator have played a significant role in popularizing this trend among the mainstream fashion public in the UK and America.
+Celebrities such as Harry Styles, Jacob Elordi, Timothee Chalamet, and Tyler, the Creator have played a significant role in popularizing this trend among the mainstream fashion public in the UK and the US.

 In the summer, grandpacore style takes on a relaxed, beach-inspired look with light linen camp collar shirts, pleated shorts, boat shoes, and striped polo shirts.
 Beaded jewelry is often added as a simple accessory.
 This version stays true to vintage style while being comfortable for warm weather.
 Around the same time, aquatic-themed fashion also began to grow in popularity during the mid-2020s, bringing ocean colors, shell details, and sea-inspired patterns into everyday wear.